prikhi/pencil/docs/source/devguide/intro.rst

 3. Setting initial values for all properties in the shape to the default values as defined in the stencil.

-4. Applying all behaviours defined in the stencil to make the shape's look change according to these initial property values.
+4. Applying all behaviors defined in the stencil to make the shape's look change according to these initial property values.

 Manipulating Shapes in the Drawing Page